bazorbital/sb/smooth-booking/readme.txt

 * Initial release.
 Creates booking schema on activation and runtime.
 Provides Settings API integration, REST endpoint, shortcode, Gutenberg block, cron maintenance, and WP-CLI commands for schema management.

 == Upgrade Notice ==
+= 0.6.0 =
+Introduces a full Customers directory with tagging, WordPress user linkage, REST/CLI automation, and upgraded schema.
+Update to manage clients alongside services and staff.

 = 0.5.0 =
 Polished the Services and Employees admin interfaces with 2025-ready layouts, "Add new" toggles, and streamlined editing flows.
 Update to unlock the refreshed management experience.